• Skip to primary navigation

 Test Case For Email Id Field

 Email Test Cases: This post will discuss the email test cases for the Email field.
-Validating the Email id field is the most important thing in web testing and development.
-If your website provides a mail-sharing facility or something regarding email id, you can inject it through email and harm your database.
+The most important part of web testing and development is validating the email ID field.
+If your website provides a mail-sharing facility or something regarding email ID, you can inject it through email and harm your database.
 To reduce that risk, email validation should be there.

 The email field is the part where we write a message to someone.
 It usually has the name of the sender and receiver and the subject’s name.
 We can also write any other message or image into this field.